Revance-Therapeutics-Inc/Contracts/URL.md

 dataset.columns.businessName|Yes|A more conversational name for the column.
 Think about it as changing from  'Data Speak' to 'English'.|
 dataset.columns.logicalType|Yes|The logical data type of the column For example, 'varchar' would fit under the type of 'string'.|
 dataset.columns.physicalType|Yes|The actual physical column data type. |
-dataset.columns.maxLen | No | The max length occuring in the column, or that would be expected to occur in the column under normal conditions dataset.columns.isNullable|Yes|indicates if the column may contain Null values; possible values are true and false.|
+dataset.columns.maxLen | No | The max length occuring in the column, or that would be expected to occur in the column under normal conditions.
+If a value has (fixed) after it, that means the length of that column never deviates from the stated length. dataset.columns.isNullable|Yes|indicates if the column may contain Null values; possible values are true and false.|
 dataset.columns.description| Yes| description of the column.
 Null if the column name is self-explanatory |
 dataset.columns.criticalDataElementStatus|No|True or false indicator; If element is considered a critical data element (CDE) then true else false.|